Patria AMV: Slovenian service

 In June 2006, the Slovenian Ministry of Defence declared that the Patria AMV would be the new armoured fighting vehicle of the Slovenian Armed Forces.
 Patria will supply 100 vehicles, some equipped with the NEMO mortar, some with Elbit 30 mm remote controlled weapon station and the rest with Kongsberg Protector turrets.
 Allegations in the Finnish media that Patria used bribery to secure the Slovenian contract led to a scandal and a criminal investigation in Finland and may have contributed to the defeat of Prime Minister Janez Janša in the 2008 Slovenian parliamentary elections.
 Due to the 2008 financial crisis, the defence budget was cut several times.
 At first, the contract to supply 135 vehicles should have been amended to have less vehicles with better armament.
 Later on, the defence ministry suffered from even bigger financial cuts.
 In 2012, the Defence Minister announced the termination of the contract, by which time 30 vehicles had been received.

+In 2024 Slovenia announced it would be purchasing more vehicles after an competition against several contenders.